kaidez/kaidez.github.io/_posts/2017-10-01-web-developer-job.md

 <em>This was one of them and while it didn't receive tons of traffic, it was well-received post that I'm really proud of from a journalistic standpoint.
 Thankfully, I spent so much time re-reading it that I recall enough of it from memory that I can redo it.</em>

 <em>Since its publish date, I've talked to more recruiters, hiring managers and developer friends.
-I'm updating it with this info and as a heads-up: it's not the best time for coding bootcampers.</em>
+I'm updating it with this info and as a heads-up: it's not the best time for coding bootcampers at the time of this post.</em>

 After a brief bout of unemployment, I'll be starting a new front end web developer job this week.
 I'll be using my current skillset while ramping up on new ones...really exciting stuff!